vvasabi/btn710-a2/site/content.md

 ### Token-Based

 Token-based CSRF protection, in essence, adds a random token to a web form and verifies it after the web form is submitted.
 Since attackers do not have a way to determine the values of the tokens that users receive from the target, this protection gives web applications the ability to verify the authenticity of web requests received.
-As Figure 2 shows, Attempt to launch a CSRF attack without a valid token by the malicious site would be blocked.
+As Figure 2 shows, attempts to launch a CSRF attack without a valid token by the malicious site would be blocked.

 ![Token-Based Protection](images/protection.jpg) Figure 2: How Token-Based Protection Works